covcom/300CEM/Week_03_XML_and_Gradle/README.md

     ![title_bar](.md_images/title_bar.png)

+    > It is possible to get the toolbar in Java and do some customizations such as `getSupportActionBar().setDisplayShowTitleEnabled(false)`.
+Have a look at [Code Path tutorial on Using the App ToolBar](https://guides.codepath.com/android/Using-the-App-ToolBar).

 6. Under Android view, right-click on the res folder and select New ==> Android resource file.
 In the window that pops up, fill out info as below and click OK.
 You'll notice that in the Project tool window a new file called menu_main.xml is created in a folder named menu.

     ![menu](.md_images/menu.png)